 The data for HIV co-infected patients are sparse but encouraging.
 Two therapies containing one DAA (simeprevir + PR, sofosbuvir + R) and one dual DAA therapy (ledipasvir/sofosbuvir) have been studied in HIV co-infected patients (see Appendix Tables C17 and C18).
 For all three of these drug regimens, the SVR12 was approximately the same for HIV co-infected patients as it was for HCV genotype 1 mono-infected patients.
-There do not appear to be any unexpected interactions with anti-retroviral medications.
+There do not appear to be any unexpected interactions of the second generation DAAs with anti-retroviral medications.
 The numbers in each trial are small, particularly when examining the subgroups defined by prior treatment and cirrhosis.
-Some of the results are preliminary.
-For example, the ERADICATE trial treated 50 co-infected patients, but SVR12 results were only available for 10.
 Large observational studies will be helpful to more firmly establish the efficacy of each of these drug combinations.
 It is worth noting that the combinations without interferon appear to have lower discontinuation rates than those with interferon.